agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 The major disadvantage to polynomial curves is that they often extrapolate poorly.
 In other words, if we try to predict values that are larger or smaller than our training data, polynomials can predict unrealistically extreme values.
 Another disadvantage is that polynomial curves are easy to overfit.
 This means that noise in the data can change the shape of the curve much more than simpler models, such as simple linear regression.

 We've seen how multiple regression can fit several linear relationships at the same time.
 There's no need for these to be limited to linear relationships, though.
 Curves of all kinds can be used for these relationships where appropriate.
 Although you should take care not to use curves such as polynomials with multiple features where they're not necessary.
 This is because the relationships can end up very complex, which makes it harder to understand the models and assess whether they'll make predictions that don't make sense from a real-world standpoint.

+# **Q&A**
+You have an AI solution that provides users with the ability to control smart devices by using verbal commands.
+Which two types of natural language processing (NLP) workloads does the solution use?
+Each correct answer presents part of the solution.

+Considering the scenario described where the goal is to control smart devices using voice commands, the most appropriate choice would be to use **speech-to-text conversion as the first step** in the process and **then apply language modeling to** generate consistent and meaningful responses or actions based on the commands recognized in the produced text.
+This could allow the AI to understand the users' intent and respond appropriately.
+Key phrase extraction could also work but is more complex because an additional layer would have to be added that understands user intent based on the combination of keywords extracted.
+But it would become complex and probably less efficient as well.
+Language modeling solves this problem natively.